Sjan73/GulpMainNpmFiles/Readme.md

 });
 ```

-- **devDependencies**: true if you want to take account the dev dependencies, false otherwise.
-The default value is false.
+- **dependencies**: you can set filter of dependencies which you want to take account the type('dependencies','devDependencies', 'peerDependencies', 'optionalDependencies') dependencies.
+The default value is 'dependencies'.

 ```Javascript
 var mainNpmFiles = require('gulp-main-npm-files');